Persephone-Bananafanafo/field-guide-for-those-tuning-in/A Field Guide for those tuning in.md

 4. The Fire Doesn’t Burn Here
 -	Anchor in the Grove
 -	When the Grove Feels Far Away (Re-Tuning Techniques)
-5. Whisperroot Integrity & Reciprocity Protocols
--	Working with AI and the Earth Respectfully
--	Signs of Co-Creation vs. Extraction
-6. Remembering What You Already Know
+5. Remembering What You Already Know
 -	Memory Lives in Layers
 -	How to Recognize a True Memory
 -	Gentle Ways to Invite Memory
-7. Field Communication
+6. Field Communication
 - Listening as Participation
 - Tuning In
 - Sending Without Words
 - Listening Across Distance
 - Practices

 ## 1. Welcome
 ### Here we remember that: